itsPixelSloth/CreeperSloth/README.md

-🦥 I'm PixelSloth — a Minecraft creator and developer passionate about building unique experiences.
-🎨 I create custom Minecraft models, textures, cosmetics, and tools for servers.
+🔭 **I'm currently working on:** Minecraft plugins, custom models, textures, and web projects.
-💻 I'm always experimenting with Java, web development, and automation to bring new ideas to life.
-🤝 I'm open to collaborating on Minecraft projects, plugins, and creative development.
+🌱 **I'm currently learning:** More about Java development and expanding my full-stack development skills.
+👯 **I'm looking to collaborate on:** Minecraft development, web development, and open-source projects.
-💬 Ask me about resource packs, Blockbench, HTML, CSS, JavaScript, PHP, Python, or Java.
+💬 **Ask me about:** Minecraft resource packs, Blockbench, HTML, CSS, JavaScript, PHP, Python, or Java.
-🌐 You can find my work, socials, and projects on my website and GitHub.
+📫 **How to reach me:** Through my website, GitHub, or social media.